 Code *300720 – The kit, designed for 100 tests

 The reagents have a shelf-life of 12 months.

 Processing of Sample Volume

-For precise and repeatable analysis, the sample must be degassed with the appropriate ultrasound bath (code 222062) with the mini-centrifuge (code 222061) to separate the solid particles present in the solution.
+For precise and repeatable analysis, the sample must be degassed with the appropriate ultrasonic bath (code 222062) with the mini-centrifuge (code 222061) to separate the solid particles present in the solution.

 |Total lactic acid (D+L)||50 – 3500 ppm||1 ppm||36 ppm|